 On both days, the Celts — and modern Wiccans and Pagans — believe that on these dates the veils between the worlds is at its thinnest.
-Some call this “no time”, a time when the physical world and the spirit world mingle freely and magick happens.
+Some call this “the time of no time”, a time when the physical world and the spirit world mingle freely and magick happens.
 In Faerie lore, it is believed that on Beltaine, Faeries come back from their winter homes, ready to make mischief in our world.

 The roots of the word Beltaine are somewhat lost in time but scholars typically translate it as “Bael’s Fire” or “Brilliant Fire” (Bel was a Celtic god, and the Celtic word for “shining” is beal; tene means fire).

-Beltane is the third of the Celtic fertility festivals (Imbolc in February and Ostara in March) and is also considered a Fire festival (along with Imbolc, Lughnasadh and Samhain).
+Beltaine is the third of the Celtic fertility festivals (Imbolc in February and Ostara in March) and is also considered one of the major Fire festivals held on the cross-quarter days of Imbolc, Lughnasadh and Samhain.

-It falls evenly between the spring equinox and the summer solstice, and is traditionally celebrated as the start of summer, a time when the flocks were lead to pasture, and the fertility of crops and livestock were celebrated with bonfires (representing transition and purification); decorating with garlands, rowan sprigs and boughs of spring flowers; and — in more recent times — dancing around the May Pole.
+Beltaine falls evenly at the mid point between the Spring Equinox and the Summer Solstice, and is traditionally celebrated as the start of Summer, a time when the flocks were lead to pasture, and the fertility of crops and livestock were celebrated with bonfires (representing transition and purification); sipping May Wine; celebrating the symbolic union of the Divine Masculine and Divine Feminine; decorating with garlands, rowan sprigs and boughs of spring flowers, especially Hawthorn aka The Queen of the May; and — in more recent times — dancing around the May Pole.
 Many communities would also have an honorary May Queen and her consort, the Green Man.

-The ancient ritual of Beltaine can serve as a reminder to us all to think about our own transitions and intentions:
+The ancient ritual of Beltaine can serve as a reminder to us all to think about our own transitions and intentions, asking these Soul Questions:

-- What are the changes that we seek and manifest in the new light of Beltaine?
+- What are the changes that I seek and wish to manifest in the new light of Beltaine?

-- What are the commitments and values that we will continue to honour?
+- What are the commitments and values that I will continue to honour?

-- What are the new directions that we can explore?
+- What are the new directions that I can explore?

-- As we turn away from the dark of Winter, what can we let go of – clutter, self-limiting beliefs, excess?
+- As I turn away from the dark of Winter, what else can I let go of?
+Clutter, self-limiting beliefs, excess?

-- What can we do to live a life of simplicity and purpose, in alignment with our values and with the flow of nature?
+- What can I do to live a life of simplicity and purpose and ease, in alignment with my values and with the flow of nature?

 Over the next few days, I will share some of my favourites such as this Beltaine Incense formulation from Magical Recipes Online.